danshl/MyPersonalQR/README.md

 ## Requirements:

 - jsQR-master: The jsQR library is required for client-side QR code decoding.
-Please ensure that the 'jsQR-master' folder is included in the project directory.
+Please ensure that the 'jsQR-master' folder is included in the html directory.
 - phpqrcode: The phpqrcode library is required for server-side QR code generation.
-Please ensure that the 'phpqrcode' folder is included in the project directory.
+Please ensure that the 'phpqrcode' folder is included in the html directory.
 - adapt con.php to your login details db platform.

 ## License: